Bayern has a 'good chance' of winning the treble, claims former president Hoeness | Goal.com

 Bayern became the seventh European team to win a treble in 2012-2013, defeating Dortmund in the Champions League final, Stuttgart in the DFB-Pokal, after clinching the Bundesliga by a mammoth 25 points.

-This time around, Bayern won the league title by 13 points ahead of Dortmund, but scored an extraordinary 100 goals in their way to sealing the club's 30th German top division championship.
+This time around, Bayern won the league title by 13 points ahead of Dortmund, but scored an extraordinary 100 goals on their way to sealing the club's 30th German top division championship.

 Hoeness praised the team for reaching such an impressive mark and called on the Bundesliga's other teams to improve so Bayern won't waltz to a ninth straight title next season.